 StdCoded File <=> PacCoded File (11 / 6 kByte - Release 2-Jul-2008)

-CpcWhere creates on disk an index from which one can find very quickly any identifier defined or used in any source or symbol file, from its name or any part of its name.
+CpcWhere creates on disk a database from which one can find very quickly any identifier defined or used in any source , documentation or symbol file, from its name or any part of its name.
+This version has a fast update process available and reads Unicode characters when scanning files.

-CpcWhere uses the services of Ctls, Babel and Util.
+CpcWhere uses the services provided by Ctls, Babel, Util and UnicodeMappings.

-By Juan Antonio Ortega, Helmut Zinn and Robert D. Campbell
+By Juan Antonio Ortega, Robert D. Campbell and Helmut Zinn

-A set of sample Arrow Buttons has been included.
-It provides 9 preconfigured versions of Views Buttons.
+A set of sample Arrows has been included.
+It provides 9 preconfigured versions of view buttons.
 The arrow forms included are top, up, down, bottom, start, left, right, end, and circle (well, we know a circle is not exactly an arrow, but it's still useful).

 Sliders contains a simple Slider Control, a TwinSlider for specifying INTEGER ranges, and a simple CHARacter Edit Field.